stelligent/cfn-leaprog/README.md

 This tool is an experimental approach to generating least privileged IAM roles for CloudFormation and Service Catalog Launch Constraints.

 The sourcebase contains two approaches.

-One recommended for further use and research and one that is not recommended for use - only kept for foo
+This doc describes how to execute the CloudTrail event filtering approach.

+The other approach involves scraping CloudFormation stack events.
+It is NOT recommended but is kept here for historical reference.

 ## Setup the Infrastructure